gotsunami/gitlab-copy/README.md

 $ gb build
 ```

+or run `make`.

 The program gets compiled into `bin/gitlab-copy`.
+Cross-compile with `make buildall`.